Shopping in Madison

 State Street is one of 16 streets, mostly one-way, that radiate from Capitol Square and trap unsuspecting tourists like flies in a web.
 Cars aren’t allowed on State Street, but there’s nothing pedestrian about it; somehow, the flavor of the ’60s still wafts from its slightly tatty storefronts.

-At Urban Outfitters, two foreign students were giggling over Jesus action figures, $8.
-Near the cult-fiction section at Canterbury Booksellers, pamphlets lambasted the World Trade Organization, the media and space weapons, $6-$10.
+At Urban Outfitters, two foreign students were giggling over Jesus action figures.
+Near the cult-fiction section at a bookstore, pamphlets lambasted the World Trade Organization, the media and space weapons.

-At Sedona, a glass case held rhinestone tiaras, $50: “The drag queens buy those,’’ said manager Tracy Gundlach.
+At a boutique, a glass case held rhinestone tiaras: “The drag queens buy those,’’ said the manager.
 “We actually sell quite a few.’’

-But the alternative goes only so far.
-Sedona also had racks and racks of beaded and sequined party dresses, snapped up by sorority girls to wear clubbing.
-Across the street, Sassafras carried black-leather sheaths, $695, and Italian camisoles, $65.
-In the window of Fanny Garver Gallery, lavish art-glass vases glimmered expensively; I didn’t ask.
+It also had racks and racks of beaded and sequined party dresses, snapped up by sorority girls to wear clubbing.
+Across the street, Sassafras carried black-leather sheaths and Italian camisoles.

 © Beth Gauper

-My finds were a string of paper lanterns at Urban Outfitters, $24, and pants from the Land’s End Inlet, $17.50.
-At the State Historical Society Museum, I bought die-cast pencil-sharpeners in the shapes of paddleboats and typewriters, $2.50, but admired the Ojibwe boxes of birchbark and porcupine quills, $80-$225.
+My finds were a string of paper lanterns at Urban Outfitters and pants from the Land’s End Inlet.
+At the State Historical Society Museum, I bought inexpensive die-cast pencil-sharpeners in the shapes of paddleboats and typewriters, but I coveted the Ojibwe boxes of birchbark and porcupine quills.

 At the end of State Street, carts were selling Thai, African, Jamaican, Greek, Southern and Cuban take-out.

-At Calabash, I bought a painted-glass platter from South Africa, $22.
-The shop was filled with African items: a Namibian wood giraffe, $1,200; stone carvings from Zimbabwe, $75; and pop-can Peugeots fashioned by Soweto teen-agers, $18.
+At Calabash, I bought a painted-glass platter from South Africa.
+The shop was filled with African items: a Namibian wood giraffe, stone carvings from Zimbabwe and pop-can Peugeots fashioned by Soweto teen-agers.